 The delivery of funding for affordable housing in Vermont is directed by the HUD Consolidated Plan for Housing & Community Development.
 The Consolidated Plan covers a period of five years and is updated annually by DHCD with input from an advisory group and citizen input representing a broad spectrum of the housing, economic development, and human service communities.
 The State's Consolidated Plan sets forth priorities for the State in spending federal (HUD) housing and community development funds.
-The State's current five-year Consolidated Plan covers program years 2015-2019 and is based upon the statewide housing needs assessment, community outreach meetings, citizen surveys and participation and the guidance of the Con Plan Advisory Group.
-For many years Consolidated Plan priorities have closely mirrored the priorities adopted by VHCB for spending trust fund dollars on affordable housing developments and VHFA for allocating the federal low income housing tax credits.
+The State's current five-year Consolidated Plan covers program years 2015-2019 and is based upon the statewide housing needs assessment (2015 Bowen report), community outreach meetings, citizen surveys and participation and the guidance of the Consolidated Plan Advisory Group.
+For many years Consolidated Plan priorities have closely mirrored the priorities adopted by VHCB for spending Trust Fund dollars on affordable housing developments and VHFA for allocating the federal and state low income housing tax credits.

-Vermont's Consolidated Plan guides the investment of more than \$10 million the State receives annually for three grant programs.
+Vermont's Consolidated Plan guides the investment of approximately \$10 million the State receives from HUD annually for three grant programs; CDBG, HOME, and ESG.
 This money typically leverages at least another \$20 million in other public and private funds.
 In recent years, the priority for Vermont's plan has been to direct resources toward economic development and housing activities.
+(Funding received by the State from the National Housing Trust Fund is allocated pursuant to the Vermont National Housing Trust Fund Allocation Plan, which is only partly incorporated into the Consolidated Plan.)